Sahira100/Aiplora/README.md

 npm start
 ```

-## 📝 Usage
+## Usage

 1. Create an account or sign in to your existing account
 2. Add credits to your account balance
 3. Choose your preferred AI model from the available options
-4. Start engaging in conversations with advanced AI models!
+4. Start engaging in conversations with advanced AI models

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
 <div align="center">
-Made with ❤️ by the Aiplora Team
+Developed by Aiplora Team
 </div>